 Paying someone is also another option.
 I’ve noticed this trend of personal shopping services or trunk deliveries online.
 Pay a few, fill out a survey, and receive a box of clothes that may or may not work for you.

-When I saw the first such service come down the pike, I got really excited.
+When I saw Stitch Fix come down the pike, I got really excited.
 It looked like great fun.
 I have a friend who’s had tremendous good fortune buying clothes this way.
 My friend is also tall, thin, and blessed with a bigger clothing budget than I have.

 I gave it a go — three times — thinking that it would be worth the higher expense if it was an item I really, truly loved.